Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The weekly ward round

-Ali Abdaal is the doctor-turned-YouTuber behind a YouTube channel of over 4 million subscribers.
+He's the doctor-turned-YouTuber behind a channel of over 4 million subscribers.

-As a doctor, he ran ward rounds — a fast daily loop past each patient.
+As a doctor, he ran "ward rounds" — that fast daily loop past each patient.

-Now he runs that same quick check over his projects.
+Now he runs the same quick check over his projects.

-He argues we treat the weekly review like a marathon — hours of re-planning every Sunday.
+His take: we treat the weekly review like a marathon.

 We pull everything apart.